DDT is a debugger for C, C++ and Fortran 90 threaded and parallel codes, produced by Linaro.

 Forge’s GUI runs on Bridges-2.
-To use it, you must first install and configure the Arm Forge client on your local machine.
+To use it, you must first install and configure the Linaro Forge client on your local machine.
 Once the client is installed and configured, you can run DDT on Bridges-2.

 No matter which compiler you use, you must compile your code with the